Key Takeaways

 A digital workflow typically works like this: during or after the consultation, the clinician completes a structured form (symptom severity, identified triggers, comorbidities, medication list) within the practice management system.
 The system then auto-populates a patient-ready PDF with the clinician’s responses, tailored safe-food list, and customized lifestyle recommendations.
 The plan is automatically sent to the patient via the patient portal, where they can access it on their phone or print it for their kitchen.

 For practices using patient portal technology, plans can be uploaded to the patient’s record, creating a searchable archive of all treatment plans.
-If a patient returns months later with worsening symptoms, you can instantly review the original plan, see how their symptom tracking progressed, and adjust accordingly-building continuity of care.
+If a patient returns months later with worsening symptoms, you can instantly review the original plan, see how their symptom tracking progressed, and adjust accordingly, which builds continuity of care.

 Consider integrating your acid reflux plan into your appointment reminder workflow: when a patient books a follow-up appointment, automatically send them their plan again as a reminder to track symptoms in the interim, increasing data completeness at the next visit.